nim-lang/Nim/doc/manual_experimental.rst

     NotView3 = ptr array[4, var int]

-A *mutable* view type is a type that is or contains a ``var T`` type, an *immutable* view type is a view type that is not a mutable view type.
+A *mutable* view type is a type that is or contains a ``var T`` type.
+An *immutable* view type is a view type that is not a mutable view type.

 A *view* is a symbol (a let, var, const, etc.) that has a view type.